Sundar-src/card-slider/README.md

-# card-slider
+# 🎴 Card Slider
-Developed a card slider using HTML, CSS and JavaScript.
-Employing HTML for Structuring, CSS for styling and JavaScript for functionality.
+A smooth and responsive card slider built using HTML, CSS, and JavaScript 🚀 Swipe through beautiful profile cards with a click — left ⬅️ and right ➡️ — and enjoy a simple yet sleek UI ✨

+## 🔧 Features:
+* 💻 Fully responsive layout
+* 🎯 Scrolls cards smoothly with button clicks
+* 🧠 Clean, minimal, and readable code

+## 📷 Preview: